Rick Falkvinge: The Pirate Party

-Falkvinge chaired the Pirate Party for 18 months while relying on donations and fundraising from supporters.
+Falkvinge chaired the Pirate Party for 18 months, while the party relied on donations and supporter fundraising.
 He continued as leader through the 2009 European Parliament election, when the party won its first seats.

-European Parliament election

-In the 2009 European Parliament election The Pirate Party received 7.13% of the vote, becoming the most popular party among voters under 30, with 25% support in that demographic.
+In the 2009 European Parliament election, The Pirate Party received 7.13% of the vote, making it the most popular party among voters under 30, with 25% support in that age group.

-After the election, several media outlets speculated that the Pirate Party might gain seats in the Swedish Parliament.
-However, polls later placed support at only 3.9%, below the 4.0% threshold for entry, and the party did not win representation in the 2010 parliamentary elections.
+After the election, polls placed support at only 3.9%, below the 4.0% threshold for entry, and the party did not win representation in the 2010 parliamentary elections.

 Controversies

 During the launch of the party's 2010 election manifesto, Falkvinge stated that freedom of speech and freedom of the press should take precedence over the ban on possession of drawings that could be considered child sexual abuse materials (CSAM).
-The party proposed repealing the 1999 Child Pornography Act, which prohibits possession of audio and visual materials depicting child pornography.
+The party proposed repealing the 1999 Child Pornography Act, which prohibits possession of audio and visual materials depicting child sexual abuse.

 His comments were made in connection with a court case involving a manga researcher and translator charged with possessing drawings depicting minors in sexual contexts.
 The Swedish Union of Journalists expressed support for Falkvinge's position.
 The proposal generated internal disagreement within the Pirate Party, leading Falkvinge to initially retract his remarks before restating them in 2012.

+Falkvinge has been a long-time supporter of The Pirate Bay, a Sweden-based online search index founded in 2003, known for facilitating peer-to-peer file sharing, including copyrighted material such as movies and video games.

+On 31 May 2006, Swedish police raided the site's hosting facilities as part of an investigation into copyright violations, eventually leading to the Pirate Bay trial.
+In response, protests were organized across Europe on 3 June, during which Falkvinge delivered a speech titled "Nothing New Under the Sun".
+Falkvinge stated he was "invited daily to television and radio to discuss the political issues of file sharing."